mdb80/rgb-ledc-controller/readme.md

 This repository contains an implementation of an RGB LED Controller Library, compatible with ESP32 microcontrollers and ESP-IDF version 5.0.2.

-The library provides functionality to initialize and control the brightness and color of RGB LEDs through a Pulse Width Modulation (PWM) interface using ESP-IDF's LED Control (LEDC) module.
+The library provides asynchronous functionality to initialize and control the brightness and color of RGB LEDs through a Pulse Width Modulation (PWM) interface using ESP-IDF's LED Control (LEDC) module.
+It leverages the High-Resolution Timer (ESP Timer) module of ESP-IDF, ensuring precise timing and smooth transitions in the lighting effects.

+Developers can easily initialize the library and utilize its functions to control the brightness and color of RGB LEDs with precision.
+The library's asynchronous nature, combined with the High-Resolution Timer (ESP Timer), allows for efficient and accurate handling of LED control operations, enhancing the overall performance and responsiveness of ESP32 projects.

 ## Features